volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

 ### Ingress Gw

-One interface site is useful when site is only used as ingress gateway to the Vnet..
+One interface site is useful when site is only used as ingress gateway to the VNet..

 `az_nodes` - (Optional) Only Single AZ or Three AZ(s) nodes are supported currently..
 See [Az Nodes ](#az-nodes) below for details.

 `azure_certified_hw` - (Required) Name for Azure certified hardware. (`String`).

-`local_control_plane` - (Optional) Enable/Disable site local control plane.
-See [Local Control Plane ](#local-control-plane) below for details.

 ### Ingress Gw Ar

-One interface site is useful when site is only used as ingress gateway to the Vnet..
+One interface site is useful when site is only used as ingress gateway to the VNet..

 `azure_certified_hw` - (Required) Name for Azure certified hardware. (`String`).

-`local_control_plane` - (Optional) Enable/Disable site local control plane.
-See [Local Control Plane ](#local-control-plane) below for details.

 `node` - (Optional) Ingress Gateway (One Interface) Node information.
 See [Node ](#node) below for details.